 Councillor Sandy receives a $450 watch for her birthday from her friend, Sally.
 As Councillor Sandy did not receive the gift in her capacity as a council member, the gift does not need to be disclosed or entered in the gift register.

-To assist council members and CEOs with understanding how the interests relating to gifts operates, refer to Figure 3.
+members and CEOs with understanding how the interests relating to gifts operates, refer to figure 3.

 situations of financial interest (either direct or indirect) you must disclose the interest and exclude yourself from participation.
 Some relationships that your partner has (such as employment) also create a conflict for you.